Attacks renew debate: Should US have domestic terrorism law?

 The reason: There's no domestic terrorism law.

 Whether there should be one is a matter of debate.
-On one hand, there's the belief that white supremacists who kill for ideology should get the same terrorism label as ISIS supporters.
+On one hand, there's the belief that white supremacists who kill for ideology should get the same terrorism label as Islamic State group supporters.
 On the other, there's concern about infringing on constitutional guarantees to protect free speech, no matter how abhorrent.

 In the absence of domestic terrorism laws, the Justice Department relies on other statutes to prosecute ideologically motivated violence by people with no international ties.
 That makes it hard to track how often extremists driven by religious, racial or anti-government bias commit violence in the U.S. It also complicates efforts to develop a universally-accepted domestic terror definition.